 Tower of Azadi

-The monumental Tower of Azadi creates very pleasant impressions, with the entire view of Tehran from its observation deck.
+creates very pleasant impressions, with the entire view of Tehran from its observation deck.
 But the most interesting discovery is the museum located on its ground floor.
 It contains many wonderful and informative exhibits.
 Guests can go along the footbridge, and beneath it find a huge map of Iran.
 This museum is good for those who are making their first visit to Iran.
-In addition, the museum has a huge hall that presents semi-precious stones mined in Iran -- including the products of these mined stones.
+In addition, the museum has a huge hall that presents semi-precious stones mined in Iran — including the products of these mined stones.
 You will see real works of art, but they cannot be photographed for security reasons.

 Sadabaad Palace (Green Palace)